XY-boy/LGTD/README.md

 # LGTD (IEEE TCSVT, under review)
 # This is the official implementation of our paper.
-Code will come soon after our paper is accepted!
+🚀🚀Code will come soon after our paper is accepted!

 # Compared with State-of-the-arts
  ![image](/fig/res2.png)